Plutor/advent-of-code-2025/README.md

 * "The operator ~= is the negation of equality."
 What have I done to myself?
 * "It is customary in Lua to start arrays with index 1." _What have I done to myself?!_
+  * Oh dear god, I'm starting to like 1-indexed arrays.
+* The inconsistency of block delimiters is still messing me up.
+It's `do`/`end`, except when it's a `function`, don't put a `do` there, the block start is implicit, also with an `if`, the block needs to start with a `then`.